-where $m(t)$ and $N(t,\eta)$ are defined in $(\ref{www})$ and $(\ref{eqnN})$ respectively. \end{theorem} \begin{remark} The more complex structure of feedback forms of optimal investment and consumption policies is the consequence of the time non-separability of the instantaneous utility with habit formation.
-We can see the portfolio/wealth ratio $\frac{\pi^{\ast}}{X^{\ast}}$ and consumption/wealth ratio $\frac{c^{\ast}}{X^{\ast}}$ are now depending on the habit-formation/wealth ratio $\frac{Z^{\ast}}{X^{\ast}}$:
+The complicated structure of feedback forms of optimal investments and consumption policies is the consequence of the time non-separability of the instantaneous utility with habit formation.
+We can see that the portfolio/wealth ratio $\frac{\pi^{\ast}}{X^{\ast}}$ and consumption/wealth ratio $\frac{c^{\ast}}{X^{\ast}}$ are depending on the habit-formation/wealth ratio $\frac{Z^{\ast}}{X^{\ast}}$:

 and